uF4No/chat-socket.io/Readme.md

 # Details
-This project contains a an static server that serves the HTML/CSS/JS for the chat page.
+This project contains a an static server that serves the HTML/CSS/JS required for the chat app.

-## Features
-- Chat for multiple clients
-- Ack messages (doble check blue)
+# How to
+- Install dependencies with ``` npm i ```
+- Start the static server with ``` npm start ````
+- Visit localhost:3000 in your browser

+# Author
+Antonio Ufano